What Does Amen Corner Mean In Golf?

-The "Golden Bell" 12th hole is one of the most famous holes in all of golf.
+The “Golden Bell” 12th hole is one of the most famous holes in all of golf.
 Although it is only a 155-yard par 3, the green lies just across a creek, requiring immense control to land a shot in the right spot on the green.
-The hole itself is gorgeous, and offers maybe the most picturesque setting in golf.
+The hole itself is gorgeous and offers one of the most picturesque settings in golf.

 The 13th hole, also known as “Azalea,” is a 510-yard par 5.
 It tees off from the far corner behind the 12th hole and stretches down to the left of the tee.
 Its comparative ease often serves as a chance for players to make up for extra strokes incurred on the first two holes of Amen Corner.